urbanairship/connect-python-library/README.rst

 Offset recorders
 ----------------

-Offset recorders inherit from the abstract base class `uaconnect.Recorder`, implementing `read_offset` and `write_offset` methods.
-One recorder is included in the library, `FileRecorder`, which stores the offest on disk.
-In the `uaconnect.ext.redisrecorder` package there is an example implementation of using an Redis instance to store the offset.
+Offset recorders inherit from the abstract base class ``uaconnect.Recorder``, implementing ``read_offset`` and ``write_offset`` methods.
+One recorder is included in the library, ``FileRecorder``, which stores the offest on disk.
+In the ``uaconnect.ext.redisrecorder`` package there is an example implementation of using an Redis instance to store the offset.

+`ack` calls should be placed depending on whether in a failure scenario your app wishes to possibly replay an already handled event, or risk dropping one.
+For the latter, call ``ack`` as soon as the event is read; for the former, call ``ack`` only after the event has been fully handled.